jrussell25/jrussell25.github.io/content/about/index.md

-### John C. Russell

-I'm a Ph.D. student in applied physics at Harvard University.
+I'm a Ph.D. student in applied physics at Harvard University in the [Hekstra lab](https://hekstralab.fas.harvard.edu/).
+I graduated from Williams College in 2016.